mpmikulak/BF-Interpreter-Golang/README.md

-# Brainfuck interpreter in Golang
+# BF interpreter in Golang
-A brainfuck interpreter written in golang.
+A BF interpreter written in golang.
 Currently all basic features work.
 The source code file is interpreted by using the -f flag and the -v flag provides verbose output.
 Brackets are always checked for errors.